React Native Course 2026

 import Icon from 'react-native-vector-icons/FontAwesome'

-You can find the following icons in the example above: FontAwesome - photo icon, FontAwesome - bars icon, FontAwesome - user icon, MaterialCommunityIcons - bowl icon, AntDesign - shoppingcart icon
+FontAwesome - photo icon, FontAwesome - icon, FontAwesome - user icon, MaterialCommunityIcons - bowl icon, AntDesign - shoppingcart icon

 If react-native-vector-icons are not showing up on the iOS simulator (it just displays a question mark), you should uninstall react-native-vector-icons and reinstall the library.
 You might have forgotten to add the necessary keys and strings as well.